 Walking Football, as the name suggests, is a slow-paced version of the beautiful game which is aimed specifically at the over 50’s,

 The game is a great way for the older generation to continue to enjoy sport, stay active and keep fit.
+As you get older the opportunity to participate in team sports lessens – ironically at the age when you most need to keep active.

 Walking Football has grown massively over the last few years and football community trusts around the county run regular sessions.
-Here’s what some of our players say,
+Here’s what some of our players say:

 The Walking Football Cup